 Chat

 Another exciting aspect of using the Internet is the facility to chat to other users on-line or to take part in current debates or discussions by joining a Newsgroup.
+Something to be aware of when using chat rooms is that they are usually unregulated, so their content can be offensive.

 Software